Tayruh/sadako/reference.md

 * `hasEnded`: Whether the scene has finished.
 This happens when the scene was active and then the `endCheck` conditions passed.
 * `ending`: Any value returned from `doEnding()` is stored in `ending`.
 This can be useful to determine which way a scene has ended if it has multiple ways of ending the scene.

-The fourth member `isReoccuring` is set manually during creation or any time after that to toggle reoccuring activations of a scene.
+The fourth member `isRecurring` is set manually during creation or any time after that to toggle reccuring activations of a scene.

 That's not all scenes can do though.
 To understand its use, the arguments of the `sadako.addScene` function must first be explained.

-`sadako.addScene(id, checkStart, checkEnd, doStart, doEnd, doBefore, doAfter, isReoccuring)`
+`sadako.addScene(id, checkStart, checkEnd, doStart, doEnd, doBefore, doAfter, isRecurring)`

 * `id`: The name of the scene to be defined.
 * `checkStart`: The condition(s) to check for the start of the scene.
 String or function.